MagLev/retwis-rb/README.md

 changes only).

 Functional Changes:

- * domain-maglev.rb: Re-wrote the domain model to use MagLev as the backing store rather than Redis.
+* `domain-maglev.rb`: Re-wrote the domain model to use MagLev as the backing store rather than Redis.
 This is the bulk of the changes needed to make the demo run under MagLev.
 The main change is to replace Redis key/value lookups, with instance variables.
- * etc/txn_wrapper.rb: Added Rack middleware to wrap each http request in a maglev transaction.
+* `etc/txn_wrapper.rb`: Added Rack middleware to wrap each http request in a maglev transaction.
- * etc/setup.rb: A "migration"-like file to commit the code and initialize the persistent collections.
+* `etc/setup.rb`: A "migration"-like file to commit the code and initialize the persistent collections.

 Non-functional Changes:

- * Added a Rakefile to make it easy to run either the MRI version or the MagLev version.
+* Added a `Rakefile` to make it easy to run either the MRI version or the MagLev version.
 * The html title, headings and descriptive text in the footer are sensitive to whether MagLev or MRI is running the app.
 * Removed what appears to be debug cruft from the MRI version.
- * etc/signup_and_follow.rb: A script to setup a bunch of users and followers.
+* `etc/signup_and_follow.rb`: A script to setup a bunch of users and followers.
 Can be run by both MRI and MagLev.

 License
 -------